-1. Remove the cap screws securing the pinion housing.
+1. On the 425, remove the cap screws securing the pinion housing; then remove the housing and account for a gasket.
 Account for the coupler, fork, and spring.

 2. Remove the cap screws securing the gear case cover.
 Account for and make note of the ID tag location for assembling purposes.